emberjs/guides/source/tutorial/acceptance-test.md

 ### Testing Our Application As We Go

-We can represent the goals above as [Ember acceptance tests](../../testing/acceptance/).
-Acceptance tests interact with our app like an actual person would, but are automated, helping ensure that our app doesn't break in the future.
+We can represent the goals above as [Ember application tests](../../testing/acceptance/).
+Application tests interact with our app like an actual person would, but are automated, helping ensure that our app doesn't break as you make changes.
+You might hear these tests sometimes referred to as "acceptance tests" in Ember, as that's what they have been called in the past.

 When we create a new Ember Project using Ember CLI, it uses the [`QUnit`](https://qunitjs.com/) JavaScript test framework to define and run tests.

-We'll start by using Ember CLI to generate a new acceptance test:
+We'll start by using Ember CLI to generate a new application test:

 ```shell
 ember g acceptance-test list-rentals